Explicit Block Encodings of Discrete Laplacians with Mixed Boundary Conditions: Generalized Block Encoding of Multi-Dimensional Laplacians

 Finally, $U_{prep\_k}^\dagger$ is applied to the $\ket{k}$ register, where the joint state becomes

 After a $\ket{0} \ket{0} \ket{0}$ measurement, the state in the $j$ registers collapses to

 \end{proof}

 For realistic systems, the $\ket{k}$ register will contain at most $2$ qubits.
-The below implementation for $U_{prep\_k}$ can be used which is optimal~\cite{grover2002creatingsuperpositionscorrespondefficiently}.
+The below implementation in Fig. \ref{uprep_circuit} for $U_{prep\_k}$ can be used which is optimal~\cite{grover2002creatingsuperpositionscorrespondefficiently}.
 For the special cases $D=1$ and $D=2$, the $\ket{k}$ register contains only a single qubit and therefore only two amplitudes need to be prepared.
-In this case the state preparation reduces to a single $R_y$ rotation by angle $\theta = 2\arccos(\sqrt{w_0})$ acting on $\ket{k_0}$.
+In this case, the state preparation reduces to only the $R_y$.